Skip to main content

 end)

-• onContactStart: Called when the body begins contact with another object.
+• onContactStart: Called when the body starts colliding with another object.

 • other: The other object involved in the collision.